JanCBrammer/emd-mirror/doc/joss/paper.md

 energy-frequency-time spectrum known as the Hilbert-Huang Transform (HHT).
-A second level decomposition of the amplitude modulations of each IMF extends the HHT to the Holospectrum describing signal energy across carrier frequency, amplitude modulation frequency and time.
+A second level decomposition of the amplitude modulations of each IMF extends the HHT to the Holospectrum describing signal energy across carrier frequency, amplitude modulation frequency and time [@Huang2016].
 The frequency transforms are implemented in the `emd.spectra` submodule. `emd.spectra.frequency_stats` implements a set of methods for computing instantaneous frequency, phase and amplitude from a set of IMFs.
 These can be used as inputs to the